 The reason for that had to be new federal law that same year, as explained in this story (Poland at p.
 3, or Treize) in another Quebec newspaper, in December 1971.
 The strength, 6.2% abv, was in a band henceforth to be labeled as malt liquor.

 Dorénavant, il ne pourra exister que trois catégories de bières: la bière blonde (“light beer”) pouvant contenir entre 1.2 et 2.5 pour cent d’alcool par volume; la bière anglaise (“beer”), la bière anglaise légère (“ale”), le bière anglaise brune (“porter”) et la bière anglaise forte (“stout”), qui pourront contenir entre 2.6 et 5.5 pour cent d’alcool par volume; enfin, la liqueur de malt (“malt liquor”) pourra contenir de 5.6 à 8.5 pour cent.

-(There may be an error viz. the French terms stated for “beer” and “ale”, but I did not check further.
+(There may be an error viz. the French terms given for “beer” and “ale”.
 And where is lager?
 But the part about malt liquor is clear enough).

 In 1985 Paul Roy of La Presse wrote a mini-history (see p.
-19) of the Quebec beer market from the mid-1960s.
-He did a service for beer historical studies by listing each release in that period, down to month of issuance and duration in the market, by the three large brewers: Molson, O’Keefe, and Labatt.
+19) of the Quebec beer market, starting in the mid-1960s.
+He did a service for beer historical studies by listing each release during that period by the three major brewers, Molson, O’Keefe, and Labatt.

-He listed many names I had forgotten, like Kébec, Rallye, Ti-Bec, Cervoise.
+He listed many names I had forgot, like Kébec, Rallye, Ti-Bec, Cervoise.
 He included Brador among the success stories, stating brewers are never quite certain why a brand might take off.